How Much Does It Cost to Support a Customer? Turning Service from a Cost Centre into a Value Centre - DigitalGenius

 On the other hand, if the data doesn’t paint such a positive picture, is inconclusive, or you’re just not able to ascertain the data, then you may have to think about other tactics.

-Do you find that your team is being overwhelmed with inbound tickets that you are struggling to get through?
+Do you find that your customer service agents are being overwhelmed with inbound tickets that you are struggling to get through?
 How about during peak periods?

 This is one of the main issues we see with retail customer service teams: they are so bogged down dealing with the backlog from the night before that they are just trying to stay on top of it.
 This means agents are rushing to resolve each ticket in order to move on to the next one to clear the mountain before the end of the day.